paul-hammant/tbd/content/styles/index.md

 Google had written to augment Perforce (the VCS they used up to 2012), to provide a place where code could be reviewed per-commit, and also build-automation results could collated.

-Today, patch review systems include Gerrit, Rietveld and Phabrictor The latter by Facebook, and the first two with Googler involvement.
+Today, patch review systems include Gerrit, Rietveld and Phabricator The latter by Facebook, and the first two with Googler involvement.
 These are not branches of course, they are held outside source-control in a relational schema.
-Their reason for existence is to marshal pending change.
+Their reason for existence is to marshal pending change, before that arrives in trunk/master and guarantee that it is good to be integrated.

 ## Short-Lived Feature Branches